UofT-DSI/stat_gen/README.md

 ## Description

-This course offers a comprehensive introduction to the principles and practices of statistical genetics and genetic epidemiology.
-Through a structured blend of lectures and hands-on coding sessions, students will engage with key concepts in molecular genetics, genetic epidemiology, population genetics, and association testing.
-Core topics include the fundamentals of molecular genetics and genetic models, Mendelian versus complex trait inheritance, Hardy-Weinberg equilibrium, heritability estimation, quality control, genotype imputation, genome-wide association studies (GWAS), and meta-analysis.
-The course places strong emphasis on the use of modern computational tools such as PLINK, MEGMA and GRAF-pop, and real-world data applications to equip students with the skills necessary for research in statistical genetics and genetic epidemiology.
+This course provides students with the knowledge foundations necessary to conduct statistical analysis of genetic association study data.
+It features a series of lectures and hands-on coding sessions covering key topics, including fundamental concepts in population genetics, population structure in genetic association studies, quality control in genetic data, analysis of population-based case-control association studies.
+The course places strong emphasis on the use of modern computational tools such as PLINK, MEGMA and GRAF-pop, and real-world data applications to preparing students for both academic and applied careers in statistical genetics and genetic epidemiology.

 ## Learning Outcomes
 By the end of the module, participants will be able to: